billyb2/bet365-scraper/README.md

 # Bet365-Scraper
 This is a pretty simple Bet365 scraper using Selenium + Beautiful Soup.
 It can get the odds of any player from any currently running match

+## WARNING: This currently only works on Windows.
+With some modification, it can be made to work on Linux (make a pull request!)

 <b>Requirements:</b>
 * beautifulsoup4
 * selenium